judka-uriel/uriel-book/uriel_en.md

 hundred percent symmetry is required — there is no need to grant Hebrew exactly the same special status that Arabic has in Israel.
-Arabs are not required to grant citizenship to as many Jews as there are Arabs who hold Israeli citizenship and have equal rights with Jews.  <!-- In Israel, there are even more Muslim citizens than Jews in Europe. -->  What is required is only to eliminate today's complete asymmetry: when Israel's desire for peace is met from the other side only with hatred.
+Arabs are not required to grant citizenship to as many Jews as there are Arabs who hold Israeli citizenship and have equal rights with Jews — in Israel there are even more Muslim citizens than Jews in Europe.
+What is required is only to eliminate today's complete asymmetry: when Israel's desire for peace is met from the other side only with hatred.